KTH-RPL/DeFlow/README.md

 ![](assets/docs/seflow_arch.png)

-2024/07/16 17:18: Most of codes already uploaded and tested.
+2024/09/26 16:24: All codes already uploaded and tested.
 You can to try training directly by [downloading](https://zenodo.org/records/13744999) demo data or pretrained weight for evaluation.
-The process script will be public when the paper is published officially.

 Pre-trained weights for models are available in [Zenodo](https://zenodo.org/records/13744999) link.
 Check usage in [2.
 Evaluation](#2-evaluation) or [3.
 Visualization](#3-visualization).